Cancer Research Interest Group

 Welcome to the webpage for the Center for Health, Intervention, and Prevention (CHIP) Cancer Research Interest Group, or the “CRIG” for short.
 CRIG’s mission is to 1) expand upon CHIP’s successful research on survivorship to include the entire cancer control continuum from primary prevention to early detection/diagnosis, treatment, and end-of-life issues; 2) provide a forum for UConn cancer researchers to increase cancer research opportunities and external grant funding; and 3) foster funded collaborative cancer control research across the Storrs and UConn Health campuses.
-The group has nearly 100 members from a diverse range of departments within the University of Connecticut and UConn Health Center, as well as from other universities, local healthcare facilities, and community organizations.
+The group has 109 members from a diverse range of departments within the University of Connecticut and UConn Health Center, as well as from other universities, local healthcare facilities, and community organizations.

 CRIG meets twice a year and co-sponsors cancer-related talks as part of the CHIP lecture series.
 In addition, CRIG organizes and sponsors a variety of events and activities dedicated to achieving its mission.

 To join the Cancer Research Interest Group, contact Dr. Deborah Cornman.